Graph Convolutions Enrich the Self-Attention in Transformers!: Properties of GFSA

-\paragraph{Comparison to GCNs} Comparisons to GCNs that can be interpreted as graph filters~\citep{kipf2017GCN,defferrard2016chebnet,gasteiger2019diffusion} are inevitable.
+\paragraph{Comparison to GCNs.} Comparisons to GCNs that can be interpreted as graph filters~\citep{kipf2017GCN,defferrard2016chebnet,gasteiger2019diffusion} are inevitable.
 GFSA without a high-order term is analogous to ChebNet~\citep{defferrard2016chebnet} with $K=1$.
 In addition, GFSA reduces to the vanilla GCN~\citep{kipf2017GCN} when $K=1$, $w_0=0$, $w_1=1$.
-GPR-GNN~\citep{chien2021GPRGNN}, which approximates graph convolutions using the monomial basis, is identical to GFSA if our GFSA only considers up to an order of 1 and learns coefficients.
-When we use only a high-order term and $w_K$ is learned to negative value, GFSA can become similar to the reaction-diffusion layer of GREAD~\citep{choi2023gread}, $\bar{\mathbf{A}}\mathbf{X}+\beta(\bar{\mathbf{A}}-\bar{\mathbf{A}}^2)$, depending on the higher order terms.
+GPR-GNN~\citep{chien2021GPRGNN}, which approximates graph convolutions using the monomial basis, is identical to GFSA if it only considers up to first order and additionally uses a $K$-order term and learns the coefficients.
+When we use only a high-order term and $w_K$ is learned to a negative value, GFSA can become similar to the reaction-diffusion layer of GREAD~\citep{choi2023gread}, $\bar{\bm{A}}\bm{X}+\beta(\bar{\bm{A}}-\bar{\bm{A}}^2)$, depending on the higher order terms.

-\paragraph{How to alleviate the oversmoothing problem?} The key leading to the behaviors of our proposed filter is the coefficients $\{w_0, w_1, w_K\}$ --- note that in the self-attention of Transformers, $w_0 = w_K = 0$ and $w_1 = 1$.
-Since our method can learn any appropriate values for them for a downstream task, it can reduce to low-pass-only, high-pass-only, or combined filters.
-In particular, our filter reduces to GPR-GNN and GREAD, two popular method preventing the oversmoothing for graph convolutional networks, in certain learned settings on $\{w_0, w_1, w_K\}$.
-We use $\bar{\mathbf{A}}^2 - \bar{\mathbf{A}}$ to approximate $\bar{\mathbf{A}}^K$ (see~\Eqref{eq:gfsa}).
-As mentioned earlier, the low/high-pass filter characteristics are decided by $\{w_0, w_1, w_K\}$.
-Therefore, the approximated $\bar{\mathbf{A}}^K$ by $(K-1)(\bar{\mathbf{A}}^2 - \bar{\mathbf{A}})$ and the coefficients $\{w_0, w_1, w_K\}$ can alleviate the oversmoothing problem of the self-attention by constituting an appropriate graph filter for a downstream task.